Nivekk/KOS/README.md

 Flight Control
 ==============

 These values can be SET, TOGGLED, or LOCKED.
-Some values such as THROTTLE and STEERING explicity require the use of lock.
+Some values such as THROTTLE and STEERING explicitly require the use of lock.

 ### Controls which use ON, OFF, and TOGGLE.